hsk/trans/typeclass/overload2.md

       in
           max {key = 1, data = a} {key = 2, data = b}

-In Standard ML, the same program would not be typable since neither the argument type of the selector #key nor the argument type of the overloaded function (<) are statically known.
+  In Standard ML, the same program would not be typable since neither the argument type of the selector `#key` nor the argument type of the overloaded function `(<)` are statically known.

   Note that the bound variable in a subtype constraint can also appear in the constraining record type, as in

     ∀α.(α ≦ {l : α -> bool}) => [α]

-Hence, we have a limited form of F-bounded polymorphism [CCH+
-89] | limited since our calculus lacks the subsumption and contravariance rules often associated with bounded polymorphism [CW85].
+  Hence, we have a limited form of F-bounded polymorphism [CCH+ 89] - limited since our calculus lacks the subsumption and contravariance rules often associated with bounded polymorphism [CW85].
   It remains to be seen how suitable our system is for modeling object-oriented programming.
   Some recent developments in object-oriented programming languages seem to go in the same direction, by restricting subtyping to abstract classes [SOM93].

   We now show that the record extension adds nothing essentially new to our language.
 We do this by presenting an encoding from System O with records to plain System O.
-The source of the encoding is a program with records, where we assume that the labels l1 ; : : : ; ln of all record expressions fl1 = e1; :::; ln = eng in the source program are sorted lexicographically (if they are not, just rearrange fields).
+  The source of the encoding is a program with records, where we assume that the labels `l1, ..., ln` of all record expressions `{l1 = e1, ..., ln = en}` in the source program are sorted lexicographically (if they are not, just rearrange fields).
 The details of the encoding are as follows.

-1. Every record-field label l in a program is represented by an overloaded variable, which is also called l.
+  1. Every record-field label `l` in a program is represented by an overloaded variable, which is also called `l`.

-2. For every record expression fl1 = e1; :::; ln = eng in
+  2. For every record expression `{l1 = e1, ..., ln = en}` in
-a program, we add a fresh n-ary datatype Rl1 :::ln with a constructor of the same name and selectors as given by the declaration
+  a program, we add a fresh `n-ary` datatype `R_{l1...ln}` with a constructor of the same name and selectors as given by the declaration

       data R_{l1...ln} α1 ...αn = R_{l1...ln} α1 ...αn.

-3. For every datatype Rl1:::ln created in Step 2 and every label li (i = 1; :::; n), we add an instance declaration
+  3. For every datatype `R_{l1...ln}` created in Step 2 and every label `li(i = 1, ...,n)`, we add an instance declaration

         inst li : ∀_{α1...αn}.R_{l1...ln} α1 ...αn -> αi
               = λ (R_{l1...ln} x1 ... xn) :xi

   (where the pattern notation in the formal parameter is used for convenience).

-4. A record expression fl1 = e1; :::; ln = eng now translates
+  4. A record expression `{l1 = e1, ..., ln = en}` now translates
-to Rl1:::ln e1 ::: en.
+  to `R_{l1...ln} e1 ...en`.
-5. A selector function #l translates to l.
+  5. A selector function `#l` translates to `l`.
-6. A record type fl1 : τ1; :::; ln : τng is translated to
+  6. A record type `{l1 : τ1, ..., ln : τn}` is translated to
-Rl1:::ln τ1 ::: τn.

   ---